dtyree77/project/Step-By-Step.md

 This will install hopjs and the express depdendencies adding them to your package.json file.

-HopJS is a RESTful framework
+HopJS is a RESTful framework ( see http://github.com/celer/hopjs/ )
-Express.JS is a web framework
+Express.JS is a web framework ( see http://expressjs.com/ )

-By specifying '--save' we're telling npm to save these depdencies in our package.json
+By specifying --save we are telling npm to save these depdencies in our package.json

-Next we'll install some development depdendencies
+Next we will install some development depdendencies

 ```shell
 npm install hopjs-remote istanbul coveralls --save-dev
 ```

 These are tools which are required for testing and code coverage.
-By specifying '--save-deps' we tell npm to save them as part of our development dependencies.
+By specifying --save-deps we tell npm to save them as part of our development dependencies.

-## 7. Let's create a REST-like webservice:
+## 8. Create a REST-like webservice

 Copy the contents of this service:

 https://github.com/dtyree77/project/blob/master/service.js

 And put it into a file in your local project directory called service.js.
+Feel free to examine the source of this file, it describes a simple REST-like service which counts.

 This file is the guts of our RESTful service, it defines the service and how to test it.

-## 8. Let's modify the package.json so npm knows how to start the service:
+## 9. Modify the package.json so npm knows how to start the service:

 Add "start":"node service.js" to the "scripts" object in the package.json, like so: